galderz/qollider/quarkus/jbanging/README.md

 ```

 The additional test arguments need to be provided for a given suite.
-Hence, adding `quarkus=` means the flags are added to the main Quarkus native test execution.
+Hence, adding `quarkus=` means the flags are for the main Quarkus native test execution.
 If testing `quarkus-platform` repository, additional test arguments could be passed to that via:

 ```bash